Cavallo Hoof Boots

 Cavallo Hoof Boots come in a variety of styles!
 There are different levels that are best for different purposes.

 I often only boot the front feet – which are the ones carrying a majority of the horse’s weight!
 With this setup, I am happy to use Trek Boots on the fronts and ELB boots on the back when needed!
+I do have a code for you for 20% off if you are interested in getting some yourself!

 The most flexible, durable, breathable and user friendly addition to the Cavallo hoof boot collection.
 The honeycomb design maximizes strength and minimizes weight for the comfortable performance your horse deserves.